Abdlrhman00/Simple-Python-Apps/README.md

 python guessing_game.py
 ```

-Replace guessing_game.py with the filename of the Python file for the app you want to run.
+Replace 'guessing_game.py' with the filename of the Python file for the app you want to run.

+## Contributing:

+If you have a simple Python app that you'd like to contribute, feel free to fork this repository, add your app, and submit a pull request.
+Your contributions are greatly appreciated!